Amortized Linear-time Exact Shapley Value for Product-Kernel Methods: Conclusion, Limitation, and Discussion

-\section{Conclusion, limitation, and discussion}
+\section{Conclusion, Limitation, and Discussion}

-This work introduces PKeX-Shapley, a polynomial-time algorithm for computing exact Shapley values in product-kernel methods.
-We show that product kernels naturally induce a functional decomposition, which we exploit to develop a recursive algorithm that avoids the exponential complexity of naive Shapley value computation.
-This approach enables exact, efficient feature attribution for both predictive models and kernel-based statistical discrepancies, including Maximum Mean Discrepancy (MMD) and Hilbert-Schmidt Independence Criterion (HSIC), providing interpretability of distributional differences and dependence structures.
-Our method achieves quadratic-time complexity and eliminates the approximation errors inherent in sampling-based estimators (and expectation-based value functions), as demonstrated through experiments on both synthetic and real-world datasets.
+This work introduces PKeX-Shapley, an algorithm that computes exact Shapley values for all $d$ features of product-kernel methods in $O(d^2 n)$ time---amortised linear time per feature.
+The method rests on a distribution-free removal operator intrinsic to the product-kernel structure: replacing each absent feature's kernel factor with the multiplicative identity.
+This yields a parameter-free value function requiring no sampling, and uniquely determines the corresponding functional decomposition of the model.
+Recursive algorithms then compute all attributions jointly.
+The framework extends to kernel-based statistical discrepancies---MMD and HSIC---enabling exact and efficient interpretability of distributional differences and dependence.

-While our algorithm reduces computational complexity from exponential to quadratic time, its main limitation is that it applies only to product kernels.
-This trade-off is largely unavoidable: achieving tractable computation requires imposing structural constraints.
-As part of future work, we plan to explore whether further relaxation is possible.
-Another promising direction is to extend our approach to higher-order attribution methods, such as Shapley interaction indices~\citep{shapley_taylor, muschalik2024shapiq}.
-It is also of interest to investigate connections between our functional decomposition and other explanation techniques, such as partial dependence plots.
+The main limitation is that the algorithm applies only to product kernels.
+This trade-off is largely unavoidable: tractable computation requires structural constraints.
+We see several directions for future work.
+The first is to explore whether the product-kernel assumption can be relaxed without sacrificing tractability.
+A second is to extend the approach to higher-order attribution methods such as Shapley interaction indices~\citep{shapley_taylor, muschalik2024shapiq}.
+A third is to investigate whether our computational techniques can accelerate other explanation methods, including partial dependence plots and integrated gradients.